Getting to Know: Pop-Rockers No King For Countrymen

 Would you rather be critically-acclaimed; rich and famous; or an under-the-radar band with a dedicated fan base?

 “The obvious answer is the dedicated fan base.
-It’s become quite apparent to us that not everyone is going to like us and no-king-for-countrymen-3we’re not about to change to make that possible.
+It’s become quite apparent to us that not everyone is going to like us and we’re not about to change to make that possible.
 It is those true dedicated fans who will stick with you, and they matter the most.
 At the end of the day, it doesn’t matter to them or the band whatever the trendiest blog or magazine says.”

 If you’d have to compare your band to another one out there, living or dead, who would it be and why?